nathanwang000/Legitur/README.md

 Legitur
 =======

-A reading web application that support user to create books to read, discuss books both online and offline, and be able to edit the discussion page for a final result.
-I envision it like a wiki that is specifically devoted to reading books.
-It should support writing code and writing math symbols as its audiences are math phd and master students.
+A reading web application that support users to discuss books both online and offline.
+It is a wiki that is specifically devoted to reading books.
+It should support writing code and math symbols.

 Visit [HERE](http://legitur.herokuapp.com/ "Legitur") to access the website